 How to hire your first employee in Georgia

-Is your small business generating more work than you can handle on your own?
-Congratulations—looks like it’s time to add your first employee to the team!
-We’re here to help you hire your new employee efficiently (and also to help you make sure you’ve done all the paperwork necessary).
+Congratulations—it looks like it’s time to add your first employee to the team!
+We’re here to help you hire your new employee efficiently and answer all your burning FAQs (and also to help you make sure you’ve done all the paperwork necessary).

 In Part 1, we’ll talk about preparations for making the hire, and in Part 2, we’ll walk you through the actual hiring process.